-Since 2004, there have been almost daily attacks in the far south of the country, including arson, bombings and shootings.
+Since January 2004, there have been regular attacks in Thailand’s southernmost provinces of Pattani, Yala and Narathiwat, and in the southern four districts of Songkhla province.
+These have included arson, bombings and shootings.
 Targets have included civilians and members of the security forces, government offices, tourist hotels, discos, bars, shops, marketplaces, supermarkets, schools, transport infrastructure and trains.
-Over 6,000 people have been killed and several thousand more injured.
+Over 7,700 people, including civilians, have been killed and several thousand more injured.
 No British nationals have been killed in these attacks, but some foreigners have been killed and injured.

-Martial law has been in place in the provinces of Pattani, Yala, Narathiwat and in the Sadao district of Songkhla province since 2006.
+Martial law has been in place in nearly all areas within these provinces since 2006.
 The security authorities can detain suspects without charge, censor the media, conduct searches and seize documents.
-The FCO advise against all but essential travel to the provinces of Pattani, Yala, Narathiwat and Songkhla.
-In April 2014 the Australian authorities indicated that extremists might be planning to target westerners in the southern border provinces.
+The FCO advise against all but essential travel to the provinces of Pattani, Yala, Narathiwat and southern Songkhla province.